hermonochy/Rescueland/The Planet File.md

 Name: Rescueland/Recua

-Pronounced: resc-ooh-laned/R(with tongue roll)-ekk-ooh-ahh
+Pronounced: resc-ooh-laned/r(with tongue roll)-ekk-ooh-ahh

 Capital: Non-existent

-Leader: none
+Leader: none (except during war, where Weda can take control)

 Power Status: 5999999999/6000000000

 Tech Level: military + 12

-Population: 89798985759375000 septillion
+Population: 8.9798*10^18

-Atmospere: Nitrogen 90%,hydrogen 8%, oxygen 1%
+Atmospere: Nitrogen 90%, Hydrogen 8%, Oxygen 1%

 General: The entire planet is sometimes covered in the largest FFG known in history.
 If an invasion is attempted, they must collect right infront of the FFG until it expires.